vyca2017/content/content/reference/api/relay-api/mutations/working-with-files.md

 ## Uploading files

 Coming soon.
-Right now, use [plain HTTP POST requests](!alias-eer4wiang0#uploading-a-file-with-plain-http) to upload files.
+For now, use [the File API directly](!alias-eer4wiang0) to upload files.

 ## Reading meta information of files